 Even if you don’t make your own skincare products, I highly recommend having a strong understanding of skincare ingredients and formulations.
 If you don’t, then you won’t know what questions to ask, or what answers are actually thorough answers.
 As the owner of your skincare brand, you need to be able to answer questions about ingredient quality or sourcing questions that come in from customers.
-With private label skincare, it can be very difficult to find answers to these questions, since your private label rep often has very limited information beyond basic features and benefits of the products.
+With private label cosmetics companies, it can be very difficult to find answers to these questions, since your private label rep often has very limited information beyond basic features and benefits of the products.

 Customers are extremely savvy nowadays, and ask far more specific questions than they might have even 5 years ago.
 Without the ability to quickly answer even the most obscure questions, you might wind up with difficult customer service issues.

 If you want to learn skincare formulation–even if you plan to have your skin care products professionally manufactured–I can teach you that in Create Your Skincare Pro.
 You will also learn about ingredient selection, ingredient sourcing, production options; as well as how to set your business up for success, market, and sell your products.